bachelor-2014/report/v2/porting.md

 including the web cam feed and data logging is halted and will first continue when the OS switches back to our process.

+On runtime the most taxing tasks are computer vision related activities, namely droplet detection and image stitching.
+Both of these have noticeable impact on performance, for droplet detection it has an impact on the framerate of the images being captured, see
+\ref{sec:experiment_droplet_detection}.
+The implications introduced by the image stitching process is interesting to us, because it is one of the unique new features we introduce to the platform.
+Generally, the traditional form of image stitching where all the images are searched for feature points and then stitched together is an infeasible endeavor on the board for anything more than the most trivial of cases.
+This calls for a new method, our solution to this problem is elaborated in
-General performance wise heavy calculation actions such as droplet detection will be noticeable slow and often results in a very low frame rate produced by the camera when active.
-The automatic image stitching using feature points also is noticeably slow, where an image stitching on a normal laptop will take 1 second on the board it will take 1-1.5 minute.
-We think again that the performance issues stems from both the low CPU power but also the lack of multiple cores that the calculation could be spread on to.
+\ref{sec:imagestitching_implementation}.
+The root cause of these performance issues is likely both the low CPU power but also the lack of multiple cores that the calculation could be spread on to.

-An other issues that we faced with performance is compilation times, as these in normal use would not be relevant it is not a big issue, but that being said we experience that a full compilation of OpenCV took 8 hours on the board compared to the 20 minutes on a laptop computer.
+Another issues that we faced with performance is compilation times, as these in normal use would not be relevant it is not a big issue, but that being said we experience that a full compilation of OpenCV took 8 hours on the board compared to the 20 minutes on a laptop computer.